Linuxfabrik/lfops/roles/apache_tomcat/README.md

 This role installs and configures one [Apache Tomcat](https://tomcat.apache.org/) instance.

 It is possible to configure whether the Manager Web GUI should be installed (it is installed by default).
 When installed, the Manager Web GUI is accessible via http://tomcat:8080/manager/.
-The GUI is protected against CSRF, but the text and JMX interfaces are not.
-To maintain CSRF protection, users with the `manager-gui` role should not be given the `manager-script` or `manager-jmx` roles.
 The role uses the operating system's package manager, so EPEL is a must on RHEL.
 Logrotation in Tomcat is disabled and is done by logrotated.

 Tested on